piotrmacha/union-api.cmake/README.md

-This project provides CMake Targets and premade builds for [Union API](https://gitlab.com/union-framework/union-api) and [Gothic API](https://gitlab.com/union-framework/gothic-api) libraries in all common build type configurations (Debug, Release, RelWithDebInfo, MinSizeRel) and with both static and shared library.
+This project provides CMake Targets and premade builds for [Union API](https://gitlab.com/union-framework/union-api) and [Gothic API](https://gitlab.com/union-framework/gothic-api) libraries in all common build type configurations (Debug, Release, RelWithDebInfo, MinSizeRel) and with both static and shared linking.
-Union API is a framework for creating native plugins for Gothic games based on ZenGin (Gothic 1, Gothic Sequel, Gothic 2, Gothic 2: Night of the Raven).
+Union API is a framework for creating native plugins for Gothic games based on ZenGin (Gothic 1, Gothic Sequel, Gothic 2, Gothic 2: Night of the Raven) by hooking into the game's executable memory.

 ## Toolchains